 There are lots of YouTubers like him (and—surprise surprise—they all seem to be young, white males) who have decided that because they're seeing their values threatened by the show, they're going to be whiny bitches about it.
 Good luck to them; Gene Roddenberry would have laughed in their faces.
 In my opinion this is the first series in the franchise to be true to Roddenberry's original vision since the days of Star Trek: The Next Generation (TNG).
 Captain Picard epitomised the values that Roddenberry espoused from the start.
 I can't wait to see where Michael Chabon takes Sir Patrick Stewart in the new series, still in production and being kept robustly under wraps.
 I hope that the upcoming show upsets the bigoted, fat, white guys just as effectively as Discovery is clearly doing.

 The writers on Discovery have found their zone with surprising rapidity (much as I love TNG, it's generally accepted that the show didn't find its feet until the third year of production.)
 They are really having fun with the material, particularly with the established characters.
 Michael Burnham (Sonequa Martin-Green) is still a badass and Tilly (Mary Wiseman) is still endearingly gauche.
 Saru (Doug Jones) is a delight to watch every moment he's on screen and I actually cheered when he said "Oh dear..." during a tense moment in Friday's episode.
 The new characters, too, have fitted in brilliantly.
 Anson Mount is perfect as Captain Pike and Tig Notaro's laconic engineer Jet Reno is, quite simply, glorious.
-Told that her ship is plummeting towards a neutron star, she retorts "Oh, thank goodness.
+Told that her ship is plummeting towards a pulsar that will incinerate it, she retorts "Oh, what a relief.
 I thought we were all going to die."
 The part was written specifically for her, and it shows.

 And the quality of writing is first-rate.
 It was something that Captain Pike did, early on in Friday's episode, that really impressed me as a piece of writing I didn't realise that the show needed: he got the bridge crew to tell him their names.
 From that moment on, he addresses each person on the bridge by name.
 It has changed the whole dynamic of interactions between the crew, because they have become people, with names to hang their personalities on.
 It was a masterful thing to do, as it helps the audience as much as it helps the Captain (and no doubt it also helps the actors playing the characters, for that matter.)